nchampollion/OGGM-future/main.md

 ## **Conclusion**

 **All ideas are welcome !** And their feasibility, philosophy, scientific and/or societal interests, if the suggested developments will improve our results, our knowledges, ... can be discussed during the workshop and beyond.
+Feel very free to participate !

 **Suggestion - building together a word cloud about what OGGM represents ?** For that, please write 3 to 5 words in the following link (please take care of the orthograph, use the British English spelling and uppercase the first letter): **https://answergarden.ch/2071148**